ishaanshah/GSoC-Proposal/Proposal.md

-# GSoC 2020: Adding statistics and graphs for Listenbrainz users and community
+# GSoC 2020: Adding Statistics and Graphs for Listenbrainz Users and Community

 # Personal Information
 - Name: Ishaan Shah